erickmerchant/handcraft/README.md

 #### element.shadow(options = {mode: "open"})

 Attaches and returns a _shadow_, or returns an existing one.
-The returned shadow DOM instance is wrapped in the `HandcraftShadow` API.
+The returned shadow instance is wrapped in the `HandcraftRoot` API.

 #### element.styles(styles)